generalustelaru/ophir-2d/README.md

 ## How to play

- Any page visitor may become a Player and the session owner by clicking Create Game.
+ Any page visitor may become the Session Owner by clicking Create Game.
 Once the game session has been created, the remaining visitors may click on Join Game.
 All players must first select a player color before creating/joining.
 The name is optional.
-Only Players can use the built-in chat.
+Only Players (up to 4) can use the built-in chat.
 There can be any number of spectators.

- Once the session owner is satisfied, he/she may click the Start Game button to complete the setup and begin playing.
+ Once there are at least 2 players the Session Owner may click the Start Game button to complete the setup and begin playing.
+The Session Owner also has the ability to Reset the game at any time (revert to a new open session without players).

  On the board, players are identified by their Ship Figure (on the map center zone) and the Player Card (on the right side of the screen), both displayed in their chosen color.
 Player Cards are arranged from top to bottom, signifying the turn order.
 Your Player Card is slightly shifted to the left.
 The three placards on the left display information and actions available at the Market, Exchange, and Temple locations on the map.

  On your turn you will move and get to perform available Actions at your destination by clicking on elements.
 Interactive elements are generally depicted as cards or icons.
 Your cursor will turn into a pointer when hovering over them if they're available or into a restricted icon if they're not available.
 When done you will have to end your turn by clicking on the green anchor icon (lower right of the map).
 The next player will be able to take his/her turn immediately after.

  There's decent amount of rules to Ophir.
 Refer to the included RULES.md document for details.
-You can also jump in and explore them.
+You can also play by following your intuition (the rules are enforced).